Creating Event Broker Services

 After you have configured your event broker services with the appropriate cluster names and you're ready to create your DMR cluster, contact Solace for assistance.
 The ability to create the DMR cluster in the PubSub+ Cloud Console is not yet available.

-Configuring High-Availability Mate-link Encryption
+Configuring High-Availability Mate-Link Encryption

 Enterprise event broker services in a high availability (HA) group encrypt the mate-links between the services in the HA group.
 The HA mate-link is encrypted by default.
 You can disable encryption so that the communication is in plain text between the primary and backup event brokers.